 Also there were songs of commendation of outstanding achievement, and finally those transmitting news, gossip, scandal, narrative and rarely, love songs.

-Black Stalin the Rastafari calypsonian encourged black unity in 1979 with Caribbean Man (from the same place/ make the same trip on the same ship) and as Rohler pointed out, ired the Indo-Trinidad population who said their presence was ignored.
-But when Ras Shorty I did Um Shant Oh incorporating Indo elements he was criticised for descerating Indian tradition.
+Black Stalin the Rastafari calypsonian encouraged black unity in 1979 with Caribbean Man (from the same place/ make the same trip on the same ship) and as Rohlehr pointed out, ired the Indo-Trinidad population who said their presence was ignored.
+But when Ras Shorty I did Um Shant Oh incorporating Indo elements he was criticised for desecrating Indian tradition.

-Rohler describes this as “a lot of imperialism by choice” as singers seek to get the music “out there” to Tokyo, London, New York.
-Much of the lyrics are repetitive urging revellers to “jump, jump jump!” or “get something and wave… Wave yu hand in the air, wave yu hand in the air,” and this too has meant bickering: What is calypso?
-It can’t be defined except for its state at any point in time, says Rholer.
+Rohlehr describes this as “a lot of imperialism by choice” as singers seek to get the music “out there” to Tokyo, London, New York.
+Much of the lyrics are repetitive urging revelers to “jump, jump jump!” or “get something and wave… Wave yu hand in the air, wave yu hand in the air,” and this too has meant bickering: What is calypso?
+It can’t be defined except for its state at any point in time, says Rohlehr.

 Contrast the styles of Kitchener, from the old school and baby boomer Gaby, to that of Montano: